DIVORCE | ADOPTION | ELDER LAW

 Obtain a Guardianship

 An elder law attorney can also help caregivers obtain a guardianship over loved ones who are no longer able to provide care for themselves.
-When we age, we invariably will become more and more reliant upon others for our daily needs.
-At some point, if you need to take care of an aging parent or other individual you may need to obtain court orders that give you authority to manage that person’s healthcare, property and funds.
+When we age, we will become more and more reliant upon others for our daily needs.
+At some point, if you need to take care of an aging parent or other individual, you may need to obtain court orders that give you authority to manage that person’s healthcare, property, and funds.
 If you are appointed by the court to serve as the guardian, you will be able to do exactly that.
-You must demonstrate that the individual is unable to provide care for themselves in some meaningful way, and that you are an appropriate person to serve as guardian.
+You must demonstrate that the individual is unable to provide care for themselves in some meaningful way and that you are an appropriate person to serve as guardian.
 If appointed, you will be required to submit annual reports and inventories to the court for approval.

 Estate Planning